bundestag/gesetze/README.md

 Pull Requests
 -------------

 You are encouraged to open pull request.
-Of course only valid legistation voted on by the Bundestag will be merged.
+Of course only valid legislation voted on by the Bundestag will be merged.

 However, law change proposals as pull requests coming from parties or